best-practice-and-impact/qa-of-code-guidance/README.md

-This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
-Please see the page "Get Started" at https://bookdown.org/ for how to compile this example.
+# ALPHA

+This is a draft of GSS guidance.
+This is unpublished and **does not** represent the views of the **ONS** or the **GSS**.

+## QA of Code

+This is guidance for the Quality Assurance of Code which is par tof the Quality Guidance published by the Quality Centre in BPI at the ONS.